Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): The Milky Way and Its Satellite Dwarf Galaxies

 \subsection{Satellite Dwarf Galaxies in the Local Group}

 The dwarf galaxies surrounding the MW and M31 are the galaxies of the lowest mass observable in the Universe.
 These objects are of broad interest due to their astrophysical uniqueness.
-Bright stars in these systems can be resolved even by ground-based telescopes, rendering them ideal targets to probe the star formation history, the chemical enrichment as well as the initial mass function in low-mass halos \cite{Weisz2014,Geha2013}.
-In addition, their abundance and spatial distribution place stringent constraints on structure formation theories on spatial scales smaller than $\sim 1$ Mpc \cite{Bullock2017}.
+Bright stars in these systems can be resolved even by ground-based telescopes, rendering them ideal targets for probing the star formation history, chemical enrichment, and initial mass function in low-mass halos \cite{Weisz2014,Geha2013}.
+Furthermore, their abundance and spatial distribution place stringent constraints on structure formation theories on spatial scales smaller than $\sim 1$ Mpc \cite{Bullock2017}.
 Like their massive peers, dwarf galaxies are dominated by dark matter, which is possibly detectable through the products of its decay.
-In view of their physical scales and distances, dwarf galaxies in the Local Volume are ideal laboratories for detection of dark matter decay signals \cite{Spekkens2013}.
+In view of their physical scales and distances, dwarf galaxies in the Local Volume are ideal laboratories for the detection of dark-matter decay signals \cite{Spekkens2013}.

-The search for faint dwarf galaxies in the Local Volume has been continued ever since the serendipitous discovery of the first such system in 1930s.
+The search for faint dwarf galaxies in the Local Volume has been continued ever since the serendipitous discovery of the first such system in the 1930s.
 Only 11 MW satellite galaxies were known prior to SDSS.
 During the past two decades, more than 50 new MW satellites were discovered, thanks to the advent of large imaging surveys (e.g. SDSS).
-The majority of the known MW satellites have luminosities comparable to those of globular clusters, though their surface brightness is remarkably lower, posing a challenge to direct identification in imaging.
-In practice, these galaxies are immersed in statistical fluctuation of number density as significant as that of cataloged stellar objects.
+Most known MW satellites have luminosities comparable to those of globular clusters, though their surface brightness is remarkably lower, posing a challenge to direct identification in imaging.
+In practice, these galaxies are immersed in a statistical fluctuation of number density as significant as that of cataloged stellar objects.